Welcome to Milo Online

 2002 to 2007

 After EQ, I left Sony Online Entertainment to work as a founding member of Sigil Games Online.
 I was the character art techincal guru for Vanguard: Saga of Heroes; I developed the character art pipeline from the ground up (everything from workflows to naming conventions to file organization), and created and maintained a slew of character art tools (and a lot of documentation that few people bothered to read).
-I also provided assistance to the coding department in creating tools required of or requested by the character artists.
-During this five-year period, I learned C++, and I authored countless MEL scripts and numerous Maya API plug-ins, some of which I posted to HighEnd3D.
+I also provided assistance to the coding department in creating tools for our character artists.
+During this five-year period, I learned C++, and I wrote countless MEL scripts and numerous Maya API plug-ins, some of which I posted to HighEnd3D.

 Thanks.